Fentanyl vs. Oxycodone: Comparing Potency and Risks

 Whether it’s fentanyl or oxycodone, opioid addiction is a serious condition that requires professional intervention.
 The risks associated with both drugs, especially fentanyl, cannot be overstated.
 At Pathways Recovery Center, we are here to provide the support, care, and treatment necessary to help individuals recover from opioid addiction and regain control of their lives.

+If you’ve been asking, is carfentanil the same as ketamine, understanding the differences between these substances is crucial for making informed treatment decisions.
 If you or a loved one is struggling with fentanyl or oxycodone addiction, don’t wait to seek help.
 Contact us today to learn more about our programs and take the first step toward recovery.
 Our comprehensive treatment plans are designed to meet the unique needs of each client, offering a pathway to healing and hope.

 Clinically reviewed by